-Traffic-Roadway Organizational Structure
+Traffic Engineering Organizational Structure

-It is helpful to understand how the traffic-roadway section is organized and how the key positions will interact with the signal designer during the design review process.
+It is helpful to understand how the traffic engineering section is organized and how the key positions will interact with the signal designer during the design review process.
 The organization chart below shows only the traffic signal related positions.